Epoxy or Polyaspartic?

 Temperature-sensitive - Epoxy is difficult to apply in extreme hot or cold temperatures, but we have the technique down!

 Drying time - If you’re in a hurry, the long drying time might be a drag.
-Typically, it takes 2 days to complete the installation.
+Typically, it takes two days to complete the installation — most of which is drying time.

-Versatile application - Easy to apply a variety of weather and temperature conditions.
-So you don’t have to wait for that temperature sweet spot.
+Versatile application - Easy to apply a variety of weather and temperature conditions, so you don’t have to wait for that seasonal temperature sweet spot.

 Durable - Polyaspartic dries hard, but it maintains some flexibility.
 This helps maintain a stain- and scratch-resistant finish.